Stermann & Grissemann: Television presenting

+The duo forayed into television around 1996 with formats like Frau Pepi und die Buben, Suite 16, Blech oder Blume and Die schöne Show.

 In 2002 Stermann & Grissemann attempted to represent Austria at the Eurovision Song Contest 2002 with the song Das schönste Ding der Welt, where they finished 2nd.
 Also in 2002 they hosted the 2002 Edition of Salzburger Stier.
-In 2005 they hosted the late night show for ORF1 Dorfers Donnerstalk.
-Two years later they also began hosting the late night talk show Willkommen Österreich.
+From 2005 to 2010 they were sometime contributors to the late night show for ORF1 Dorfers Donnerstalk hosted by Alfred Dorfer.
+In 2007 they began hosting the late night talk show Willkommen Österreich, which has been running successfully since.
 Since May 2008 they have hosted the comedy show Im Anschluss: Neues aus Waldheim on Sky Deutschland.
 After 10 years Stermann & Grissemann returned to the commentary box for the Eurovision Song Contest where they provided the second layer of commentary for the 2012 Contest as well as the FM4 radio commentary.